microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to create, read, update, and delete mail in all mailboxes without a signed-in user.
 Does not include permission to send mail. | Allows the app to create, read, update, and delete email in user mailboxes.
 Does not include permission to send mail.
 | AdminConsentRequired | Yes | No

-![MSA][MSA] The *Mail.ReadWrite* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *Mail.ReadWrite* delegated permission is available for consent in personal Microsoft accounts.

 [!INCLUDE [Mail.ReadWrite](../includes/permissions-notes/mail.readwrite.md)]